diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     ```

 * MapReduce job history logs
 Users, A log of the events (such as task completion) that occur in the course of running a job.
-Job history files are `stored centrally in HDFS` by the MapReduce application master, in JSON format, in a directory set by the `mapreduce.jobhistory.done-dir` property.
+Job history files are `stored centrally in HDFS` by the MapReduce `application master`, in JSON format, in a directory set by the `mapreduce.jobhistory.done-dir` property.

 * MapReduce task logs
 Users, Each task child process produces a logfile using log4j (called syslog), a file for data sent to standard out (stdout), and a file for standard error (stderr).
 Written in the `userlogs` subdirectory of the directory defined by the `YARN_LOG_DIR` environment variable.

-YARN has a service for log aggregation that takes the task logs for completed applications and moves them to HDFS, where they are stored in a container file for archival purposes.
+YARN has a service for **log aggregation** that takes the task logs for completed applications and `moves them to HDFS`, where they are stored in a container file for archival purposes.
 If this service is enabled (by setting yarn.log-aggregation-enable to true on the cluster), then task logs can be viewed by clicking on the logs link in the task attempt web UI, or by using the `mapred job -logs` command.
 By default, log aggregation is not enabled.
 In this case, task logs can be retrieved by visiting the node manager’s web UI at http://node-manager-host:8042/logs/userlogs.

 ```java
 import org.apache.commons.logging.Log;